oneconcern/datamon/docs/purge.md

 NOTE: the index is by default built in `./.datamon-index` in the current working directory.
 This location may be altered by using the `--local-work-dir` flag to the `datamon purge` commands.

+> A kubernetes job template is provided in the folder `k8s/purge/build-index`.
+> You can run it with a command such as:
+>
+> `helm install -n flood -f values.default.yaml .`

+> **NOTE**: the job indexing keys in use may be interrupted and restarted with the `--resume` flag: it will reload the index
+> chunks already uploaded and resume indexing.

 3. Delete all unused blobs
 ```
 datamon purge delete-unused [--context dev]